 Luckily, there are things that you can do on your own end to move forward and build healthier and more positive relationships.
 Take the time to learn more about attachment styles and any signs or symptoms you may be experiencing.
 Once you learn more about it, try seeking a partner who shows signs of a secure attachment style.
 You can also work on your own end to improve communication with yourself and others.

 If you need additional support, try reaching out to a therapist.
 They’ll be able to work with you to learn more about your past in order to move forward.
-Reach out to me today to set up a consultation.
+Learn more about trauma counseling here, then reach out to me today to set up a consultation.